What is ELevate?

 Is this ready for production?

-YMMV.
-Every environment is different and unique based on applications and configurations.
-Since this is still under development, to avoid any surprises, we highly recommend that you test migrations scenarios in a VM or sandbox before running a migration in production.
+To avoid any surprises, we highly recommend that you test upgrades scenarios in a virtual machine or sandbox before running a upgrades in production.

 What operating systems does ELevate support?